omerozerr/brusselsv2/README.md

 #### Developers:

--   Update your profile, submit proposals, and manage your job dashboard.
+-   Update your profile, submit offers, and manage your job dashboard.

 ### Payments